greengypsy/my-eight-week-challenge/content/posts/week-3/monday.md

 Another day, another torturous HIIT class.
 But it got done.
 Enough said :).

+I went for a very light jog at night - it took me a time of 19:24 to run 2.84kms.
+Yes, it is slow but I'm hoping to gradually pick up speed over the next couple of weeks.

 ## Food

+Today, I ate:

 - Breakfast: Banana slices with peanut butter.
 - Lunch: Beef burger meat with quinoa, cabbage, cucumber and beetroot.
 And a little piece of airfryed salmon.